 Modern society relies on burning fossil fuel for energy, with serious economic, public health, and environmental consequences.
 Learn the history of how we came to rely on unsustainable energy sources and ways In which our future use of energy may be made mode sustainable.

 In addition to that seminar, I am leading a team of Pratt Institute faculty teaching SUST 201 The Sustainable Core.
 This course is designed as our introduction to sustainability, is the required core course for Pratt’s Sustainability Studies minor, and is an excellent way to get familiar with the many ways sustainability is practiced at Pratt.

 This course provides an overview of sustainability by exploring definitions, controversies, trends, and case-studies in various systems and locales (urban/rural, local/national/global).
 Investigation of critical elements of sustainability, including environmental history and urban ecology, sustainable development and landscape transformations, recycling/waste management, ecosystem restoration, and environmental justice.

 Both of these courses may count as a Social Science or Philosophy elective, and there are no prerequisites for either of them.
-As of Monday morning, SUST 401 has 1 space left, so students interested in taking it are encouraged to register now.
 If you are a Pratt student and have any questions for me about these courses (or about the Sustainability Studies minor), please feel free to contact me at email@example.com.